Andrejkf/solution_behavioral_cloning_p3t1/report.md

 Speed of the model was up to 15 despacement/time units  and honestly I would like to have it working at maximum speed.

 It was really hard to tune parameters for this model.
-Specifically because as the number of free parameters of the model increased the optimization compl
+Specifically because as the number of free parameters of the model increased the optimization complexity of the problem increased. (that means , I needed to start parameters tunning again.

 Something noticeable is that introduction of L2 regularization in